-The BPatch_thread class operates a thread of execution that is running in a process.
+The BPatch_thread class represents and controls a thread of execution that is running in a process.

 '''

-void getCallStack(BPatch Vector<BPatch frame>& stack)
+void getCallStack(BPatch_Vector<BPatch_frame>& stack)

 '''

 This function fills the given vector with current information about the call stack of the thread.
 Each stack frame is represented by a BPatch_frame (see section 4.23 for information about this class).